nickpalenchar/nickpalenchar/content/posts/github.md

 If there's one piece of advice I could shout from the rooftops, especially to new devs, is that an active GitHub is probably your best competitive advantage to getting an interview or referral cold.

 It's not a perfect system.
 But it's the system we have.
-And it never fully made sense to me until I found myself on the receiving end of resumes, with more to go through and time I had available.
+And it never fully made sense to me until I found myself on the receiving end of resumes, with more to go through than time I had available.

 Simply put, most resumes with equal experience look the same.
 New bootcamp grads went to a bootcamp and did a couple of projects (that may or may not be hosted).
 Those with two years of experience have a company they've worked for, maybe two.
 And everyone is listing similar languages and technologies they use.